 There are 5 primary reasons for long night-waking in children:

 - Developmental Milestones and Sleep Regressions – The most notable reason your baby might wake up for long periods at night is that they are working on a new skill or developmental milestone.
 When our minds are very busy, we have trouble sleeping (obviously).
 For adults, it’s often due to something about which we’re stressed or worried.
 For babies, it might be a new skill they’re learning.
-During some developmental periods, you’ll also notice a sleep regression, a period of time when your baby starts waking a lot for no apparent reason.
+During some developmental periods, you’ll also notice a sleep regression.

 - Scheduling Problems – Besides developmental leaps, a scheduling problem is the most common reason for insomnia.
-But, it can be complicated how to fix it which I will explain below.
+But, it can be complicated to fix this.
+I’ll explain below.

 - Medication Side Effects – Although it’s rarer, there are occasionally children on medications that have a side effect of insomnia.